KaliumPuceon/CML4607Z-notes/week3.md

     * silence *may* be acceptance in specific circumstance
 * Acceptance must be communicated in the manner prescribed
     * Contract is concluded when and where the offerer learns of acceptance
+* In term-by-term contracts, indvidual parts may be left unaccepted

 ## Contracts concluded without authority